Montgomery Bird Club – A Chapter of the Maryland Ornithological Society

 Several bird trips* each month from September through May, all free.
 They are led by people who know the birds and their habitats and enjoy sharing their knowledge.
 Trips are mostly local but sometimes take us to different counties or even to sites closed to the general public.
 During the trips we learn to find and identify birds, to observe their behavior and habitat, and to distinguish local residents from migrating birds.

 An evening meeting* every month from September through May, free as well.
 We first enjoy meeting other members and viewing members’ bird photos.
 We then watch a presentation by club members or guests on bird research, conservation, travels etc. Recent presentations, for example, have taken us to Puerto Rico, Antarctica, Hawai’i, Panama and the Chesapeake Bay and have taught us a new way to identify Sparrows.
-Our meetings are recorded and afterwards are accessible at our Vimeo Channel.
+Our meetings are recorded and afterwards are accessible at our YouTube Channel.

 Participation in the citizen science of bird counts* The best-known counts are the Christmas Bird Counts but there are several other counts, some from your backyard or immediate neighborhood.
 We are currently also participating in Maryland’s third Breeding Bird Atlas (2020-2024).